kalamuna/kalastack/README.md

 =========================

 Kalastack is a basic LEMP stack built for Drupal.
 At its core it is a series of puppet manifests that are managed by Vagrant.
-Kalastack was built to run primarily on Ubuntu Server 12.04, though it will welcome to multiple architectures in the future.
+Kalastack was built to run primarily on Ubuntu Server 12.04, though it will welcome multiple architectures in the future.

 ## Quickstart

 Kalastack requires [Vagrant 1.2.2](http://downloads.vagrantup.com/tags/v1.2.2) and [VirtualBox 4.2.8](http://download.virtualbox.org/virtualbox/4.2.8/) to be run correctly.
 Before you begin please download both.

 *Notes:* At this time, Kalastack is actively tested on Mac OSX 10.8 and with Vagrant 1.2.2 and VirtualBox 4.2.8.
+It has also been used on Ubuntu 12.04 both natively and using VirtualBox and Vagrant.
+You may have to play around with the VT Intel settings on your machine to get it to work.
+That all said it is not a recommended or supported environment at this time.

 Once you have downloaded and installed both Vagrant and Virtual box, you can build out the complete stack: